-For fiscal year 2019, the Compensation Committee was composed of three directors: Mr. Veinrib and Drs.
-Avnur and Seehra, with Dr. Avnur serving as the chairwoman of the committee.
+For fiscal year 2020, the Compensation Committee was composed of three directors: Mr. Veinrib and Drs.
+Avnur and Seehra, with Dr. Avnur serving as the Chair of the committee.
+Dr. Avnur resigned as Chair effective February 10, 2021 but will continue to serve on the committee.
+Dr. Seehra currently serves as Chair of the committee effective February 10, 2021.
 All members of our Compensation Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing rules).
-The Compensation Committee met five times during fiscal year 2019.
+The Compensation Committee met five times during fiscal year 2020.
 The Compensation Committee acts on behalf of the Board to review, adopt and approve the Company's compensation strategy, policies, plans and programs, including:

-- reviewing and approving corporate performance goals and objectives relevant to the compensation of our executive officers and other senior management, as appropriate; - · reviewing and recommending to the Board the type and amount of compensation to be paid or awarded to Board members; - evaluating and approving the compensation plans and programs advisable for the Company, as well as evaluating and approving the modification or termination of existing plans and programs; - establishing policies with respect to equity compensation arrangements with the objective of appropriately balancing the perceived value of equity compensation and the dilutive and other costs of that compensation: - reviewing and approving the terms of any employment agreements, severance arrangements, change-of-control protections and any other compensatory arrangements (including, without limitation, perquisites and any other form of compensation) for our executive officers and, as appropriate, other senior management; and - administration of our equity compensation plans, pension and profit-sharing plans, stock purchase plans, bonus plans, deferred compensation plans and other similar plans and programs, if any.
+- reviewing and approving corporate performance goals and objectives relevant to the compensation of our executive officers and other senior management, as appropriate; - reviewing and recommending to the Board the type and amount of compensation to be paid or awarded to Board members; - evaluating and approving the compensation plans and programs advisable for the Company, as well as evaluating and approving the modification or termination of existing plans and programs; - establishing policies with respect to equity compensation arrangements with the objective of appropriately balancing the perceived value of equity compensation and the dilutive and other costs of that compensation; - reviewing and approving the terms of any employment agreements, severance arrangements, change-of-control protections and any other compensatory arrangements (including, without limitation, perquisites and any other form of compensation) for our executive officers and, as appropriate, other senior management; and - administration of our equity compensation plans, pension and profit-sharing plans, stock purchase plans, bonus plans, deferred compensation plans and other similar plans and programs, if any.